PAUL34913/msp1-cv/README.md

 -   Re-added top link to footer
 -   Re-added form image, issue not resolved but white pixel line does not look out of place
 -   Fixed form validation

+### 24/12/21

+-   Re-designing form to not use bubbles for validation messages

 ## Known Bugs